alces-software/metalware/docs/design/02-topologies.md

 # Overview

-- Will have new `metal configure` command group for configuring values to be used within config files for all nodes, a group of nodes, or an individual
+- Will have new `metal configure` command group for configuring values to be used within config files for a Metalware domain, a group of nodes, or an individual node:
-  node:
-  - `metal configure all`
+  - `metal configure domain`
   - `metal configure group GROUP`
   - `metal configure node NODE`